enoklearn/engineering/exercises/product-life-cycle/pmf-questionnaire.md

 Use the following questions to reflect on what you learned with this exercise:

-- What conclusion can you share with your mentor?
+- What conclusions can you share with your mentor?
 - What surprised you about this exercise?
 - How would you say this exercise stretched you?
 - What did this exercise show you about yourself?